We envision an improved quality of life for Barberton residents, now and forever.

 For many of our donors, an endowed scholarship is a special way to honor a loved one.
 If you are interested in starting a scholarship at the Foundation, please give us a call.

-Barberton Community Foundation partners with Barberton High School for the scholarship application process.
-Barberton students should visit the Barberton High School scholarship page to apply.
+Barberton Community Foundation partners with Barberton High School for their scholarship application process.
+Students who are residents of the City of Barberton or attend Barberton High School should use GOapply to complete the 2023 scholarship process.